de-olagundoye/fpMeteorology/README.md

 * [express-session] - manages sessions in node.js
 * [jQuery] - forever <3

-As well as HTML, CSS, and a normalized Mongo database.
+As well as HTML, CSS, and a normalized MongoDB.
 ### Todos

  - User Login